RINGULARITTY/mlrf/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `_` delimited description, e.g.
-    │                         `1.0_initial_data_exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │   ├── figures        <- Generated graphics and figures to be used in reporting
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
+    |   └── results        <- Generated models results
+    |
     └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data
+        ├── data           <- Scripts to download or generate data │
-        |   ├── get_data.py
-        │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        ├── features       <- Scripts to turn raw data into features for modeling │
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+        ├── models         <- Scripts to train models and then use trained models to make predictions
-        │   └── train_models.py
-        │
+        |
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations ├── data_mosaic.py
+        └── visualization  <- Scripts to create exploratory and results oriented visualizations
-            ├── data_repartition.py
-            └── features_corr.py

 --------

 Models pre-trained (KMeans excluded) are available here : https://drive.google.com/file/d/1q9bhnsDhqpZl_PN2W8x0wvwHtDiLXYAO/view?usp=sharing

 _Make sure to put them in ./models folder._

-## Exemple to run project :
+**All commands must be done from the root path mlrf/>**

-#### Python setup
+### Python setup

 First, you will have to install python and setup a virtual environment.